My Quiet Kitchen

 • To make the dressing, combine all ingredients in a blender.
 Blend until smooth, and refrigerate until ready to use.

 • Combine the romaine and radishes in a serving bowl.
-Pat the asparagus dry, and cut it into pieces about 1 to 1 ½ inches long.
+Pat the asparagus dry, and cut it into bite-size pieces about 1½-inches long.
 Toss with the romaine and radishes.
-Serve with lemon-chia dressing and vegan parmesan, if desired.
+Serve with lemon-chia dressing and grated vegan parmesan cheese, if desired.

 Notes

-Store lemon-chia dressing in the refrigerator for up to 3 days.
+Store leftover lemon-chia dressing in the refrigerator for up to 3 days.

 Estimated Nutrition (per serving)